-As a result, when lit with our LED the Acura 60 light pipe provided a more specular glow, creating a halo-like caustic pattern as the light from the light pipe reflected off of nearby surfaces.
-This unique effect was not observed in the other two VeroClear material samples.
+As a result, when lit, the Acura 60 light pipe provided a more specular glow, creating a halo-like caustic pattern as the light from the light pipe reflected off of nearby surfaces.
+This unique effect was not observed in the two VeroClear samples.

 Summary of Results

-As previously mentioned, the total internal reflection phenomenon is dependent upon the internal surfaces of a light pipe being smooth and non-diffusing, so that internal incident light from the LED is fully reflected.
+Remember, total internal reflection is dependent upon the internal surfaces of a light pipe being smooth and non-diffusing, so that internal incident light from the LED is fully reflected.
 In fact, the diffusion of light is precisely what allows it to exit the light pipe, as incident rays refract at random angles less than the critical angle.

-Since our 3D printed parts are created in layers, the internal surfaces of our light pipes are not quite as smooth and crystalline as they would be if manufactured in or by casting urethane parts, which might be the case for final production parts.
+Since our 3D printed parts are created in layers, the internal surfaces of our light pipes are not quite as smooth and crystalline as they would be if manufactured by casting urethane, which can be used for final production parts.

 Based on our results, we suggest using the VeroClear material with a polyurethane-finished surface for creating light pipes in your prototypes.
-Thought the result wasn’t as spectacular as the Acura 60, this is a much more cost effective way to prototype light pipes as the Acura 60 material is quite expensive.
+Though the result wasn’t as spectacular as the Acura 60, it’s a more cost-effective way to prototype light pipes sinc Acura 60 material is quite expensive.

-If you really need a sharper, more specular appearance and are willing to spend the extra cash, go with Acura 60.
+But if you really need a sharper, more specular appearance and are willing to spend the extra cash, Acura 60 may be the best choice.